 Local Examples of Village Entrance Statements to Prompt Discussion and Further Development What do you like ?
+What do you dislike ?
 What has potential for Campania ?
 What would you like to see at Campania?

 New Norfolk Town Entrance Statement - Lyell Highway